Sir Barry Denny, 2nd Baronet: Career

 He served as an officer in the Kerry Militia, eventually becoming a Major.
-Following his father's death in April 1794, he became a baronet and was elected to his late father's seat in the Irish House of Commons, representing Kerry.
+Following his father's death in April 1794, he became a baronet and was elected to his late father's seat in the Irish House of Commons, representing County Kerry.
 He also served as High Sheriff of Kerry in 1794.
 The Denny family were the dominant political influence in Tralee, where they owned most of the houses.

 At a by-election for the seat in October that year, Denny promised to remain neutral and not come between the Crosbie, Blennerhassett and Herbert families who were contesting the seat.
 One of the candidates, John Gustavus Crosbie, took offence at one of Denny's remarks which he took to be a breach of his position of neutrality, and challenged him to a duel.
 Denny was shot through the head and killed by Crosbie in the ensuing duel.

 He was about to be raised to the Peerage of Ireland as Baron Denmore when he was killed.
 The killing resulted in a bitter feud between the two families, and John Crosbie's sudden death in 1797 led to a local tradition that he had been poisoned by the Dennys in revenge.